This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Cloth diapers are only for eco-friendly people!

-So I now know a lot of cloth diaper parents and none of them are “eco.”
-These are all completely normal moms who think it's great to wear a washable diaper instead of a normal disposable diaper because the difference isn't much bigger!
-And we all want our children to grow up as healthy as possible in a world that they can still enjoy themselves.
-We can't influence everything, but there is a big part here.
+I now know a lot of parents who use cloth diapers and none of them are "environmentalists".
+They are all completely normal mothers who think it's great to use a washable diaper instead of a normal disposable diaper because the difference isn't that much bigger!
+And we all want our children to grow up as healthily as possible in a world that they can still enjoy themselves.
+We can't influence everything, but this is a big part.

-I'm already thinking about the world in which I want my daughter to grow up, but there's nothing wrong with wanting to make this world a little better, right?
+I'm already thinking about what kind of world my daughter should grow up in, but there's nothing wrong with wanting to make this world a little better, is there?

 Myth 8

-But the constant washing and then the tumble dryer also uses up a lot of resources!
+But the constant washing and then the tumble dryer also consumes a lot of resources!

-Yes, that's right.
-But one Disposable diapers take approximately 500 years to decompose naturally.
+Yes, that’s true.
+But one Disposable diapers take about 500 years to decompose naturally.
 That's why they are burned in a landfill with the addition of fuel.
-A baby needs around 5,000 diapers during its changing time.
+A baby needs about 5000 diapers during its diapering period.
 That's 1.5 tons (!!) of garbage.
-For a baby.
+For one baby.

-On the other hand, there are around 25 cloth diapers that you can use for several children.
+In contrast, there are about 25 cloth diapers that you can use for several children.

-Well, if you always use a tumble dryer to dry the diapers, then the energy consumption is quite high.
-But since that's bad for your diapers, you're better off avoiding the tumble dryer anyway.
+Well, if you always use a tumble dryer to dry your diapers, then the energy consumption is quite high.
+But since that is also bad for your diapers, it is better to avoid the tumble dryer anyway.

-In the long run, it's a lot cheaper and more environmentally friendly if you buy 2-3 more diapers so that you don't have to worry about the diapers drying comfortably on the line.
+In the long run, it is much cheaper and more environmentally friendly if you buy 2-3 more diapers so that you don't have to stress when the diapers are drying comfortably on the line.

 Hinzling absorbent pads